PGM-Lab/InferPy/docs/notes/guidedata.rst

    :lines: 33-36

-In case of a ``CsvLoader``, we might determine if the source files have or not a header:
+In case of a ``CsvLoader``, we can determine if the source files have or not a header: